Forvideos061/awesome-3d-ai-seo-geo/README.md

 No.

-Strong technical SEO, useful content, accessibility, structured information, and good site architecture remain important foundations.
+Technical SEO, useful content, accessibility, structured information, and good site architecture remain important foundations.

 ## Does Three.js hurt SEO?

 Three.js itself does not automatically hurt SEO.

-The bigger issue is how the website is architected around the 3D experience.
+The bigger factor is how the website is architected around the 3D experience.

 ## Should important text be inside WebGL?